* Saudi minister says compliance with supply cuts "excellent"

 * U.S. crude production up by 46,000 bpd to 9.6 million bpd

-* Some analysts warn of an overbought market (Updates prices)
+* Some analysts warn of an overbought market (Adds Saudi comment, Russian output figures, updates prices)

 By Henning Gloystein

-SINGAPORE, Nov 2 (Reuters) - Oil prices were stable on Thursday as U.S. crude inventories fell despite a rise in production, while outside the United States an OPEC-led supply cut continued to tighten the market.
+SINGAPORE, Nov 2 (Reuters) - Oil prices held steady on Thursday as U.S. crude inventories fell despite a rise in production, while outside the United States an OPEC-led supply cut continued to tighten the market.

-Brent futures, the international benchmark for oil prices, were at $60.50 per barrel at 0747 GMT, close to their last settlement but still up by more than a third since its 2017-lows last June.
+Brent futures, the international benchmark for oil prices, were at $60.52 per barrel at 0540 GMT, up 3 cents from their last close.
+Brent has risen by more than a third since its 2017-lows last June.

-U.S. West Texas Intermediate (WTI) crude was at $54.24 a barrel, slightly below its last settlement, but almost 30 percent above its 2017-low in June.
+U.S. West Texas Intermediate (WTI) crude was at $54.26 a barrel, down 4 cents from the last settlement, but still some 30 percent above its 2017-low in June.

 Confidence has been fuelled by an effort this year lead by the Organization of the Petroleum Exporting Countries (OPEC) and Russia to hold back about 1.8 million barrels per day (bpd) in oil production to tighten markets.

 Saudi Arabian Energy Minister Khalid al-Falih said on Thursday in Thailand that supply and demand balances continued to tighten and global oil inventories were falling, while compliance with the OPEC-led pact to curb supplies has been "excellent".